part1zano/vim-sprunge/README.md

 Usage
 -----

-:Sprunge to sprunge code to sprunge.us, you may use it in visual mode to sprunge only the selection.
+:Sprunge to sprunge code to paste.bein.link, you may use it in visual mode to sprunge only the selection.

 You can also use the provided mapping of <kbd>\<Leader\>s</kbd> in both normal